Senior Maria Naclerio Receives 2019-2020 Jerome S. Bruner Award for Excellence in Undergraduate Research

 When asked about the genesis of her interest in this area of research, Naclerio shared: “I’d been interested in the psychology of religion for some time after taking a class abroad in New Zealand, and awe is just a feeling in my own personal life that I’m really curious about.”

 As a working definition of awe, Naclerio explained: “It’s an expansive feeling that makes people challenge the cognitive framework they already have.
 Awe also happens to be a booming field of research,” she continued, “After a 2003 research article, it’s been growing ever since.”

 Eventually Naclerio would like to pursue a Ph.D. and study social psychology and neuroscience.
 As a native of Menlo Park, California, she dreams of returning to her home state to attend graduate school at Cal Berkeley.
 But that’s down the road.
-For now, Naclerio is focused on her final semester as a Duke undergrad and looking forward to the possibility of taking a gap year to explore research-related work before applying to graduate programs.
+For now, Naclerio is focused on her final semester as a Duke undergrad and is looking forward to the possibility of taking a gap year to explore research-related work before applying to graduate programs.
 “I’ve had a ton of opportunities at Duke, both in research and travel,” Naclerio said, “Which are two things that I’m really passionate about.
 I’ve really taken advantage of those opportunities and they’ve been real highlights."